zlatinb/muwire/doc/crawler.md

 ### Crawler Pong

-The ultrapeer responds with the following message, also in a signed datagram.
-It contains the list of Destinations that it is currently connected to.
-Since the datagram is limited in size, not all Destinations will be able to fit in it, but that should be fine for the purpose of ultrapeer discovery.
+A node responds with the following message, also in a signed datagram.
+It contains the list of Destinations that the node is currently connected to.
+Since the datagram is limited in size, not all Destinations will be able to fit in it, but that should be fine for the purpose of discovery.
 The "uuid" field must match that of the CrawlerPing.

 ```
 {